Jentry Kelly Cosmetics / 1907 Southwest Freeway

 This aging building used to be the home of Holder's Pest Control and "Bubba" the neon cockroach.
 Bubba was taken down in 2004 after being up there for 42 years and scrapped in 2012.
 The building is rather run-down today.
 Stickers from Star Auto Accessories still cover the windows on the first floor (including the pre-merger Sirius Radio).
 A psychic takes up residence on the second floor.

-This was Bennigan's from 1979 to early 2000, and Don Carlos Mexican Restuarant from 2001 to 2023.
-The third location of the multi-location Tex-Mex Mexican restaurant chain from the Houston area.
-This location opened in 2001 in a location that was Bennigan's from 1979 to early 2000.
-It is to become El Muelle Seafood & Grill, but as of this writing, 12/24, is yet to open.
+This was Bennigan's from 1979 to early 2000, and Don Carlos Mexican Restuarant from 2001 to 2023, the third location of the multi-location Tex-Mex Mexican restaurant chain from the Houston area.
+In summer 2025 El Muelle Seafood & Grill opened.

 6767 Southwest Freeway